Bob and Stephanie Sorenson’s garden 🐦 ♿️

 Showcase Feature

-For anyone interested in streamside or restoration gardening, this garden is a must-see.
+For anyone interested in streamside or restoration gardening, or gardening for wildlife, this garden is a must-see.
 The Sorensons have spent the last thirty-five years restoring the creek side and adjacent uplands.
 The area was heavily grazed by cattle in the last century, so many exotics needed to be removed.
 Existing native plants were encouraged to proliferate and, using the Briones Park native plant list, native plants found in the same watershed were introduced.
 The garden now features about 150 species of local native plants, many purchased from Native Here Nursery in Berkeley.
 Others were grown from seed collected on-site.

 Wear comfortable walking shoes; the bridge is narrow, and so are the trails, which wend up and down a slope.
 Walking sticks are provided for safety.